rsnel/slip0039/README.md

 ### Mode `split`

-in mode split, the first line of standard input is also the passphrase, the second line of standard input should be the master secret in hex
+in mode split, the first line of standard input is also the passphrase, the second line of standard input should be entropy for the PRNG and the third line should be the master secret

-on the commandline the `SEED`, the iteration `EXP`onent and the specifications of groups must be given
+on the commandline the iteration `EXP`onent and the specifications of groups must be given

 the `ID` is the low 15 bits of the first 2 bytes of SHA256 of `SEED`

 shares and the `n - 4` bytes of the digest share are computed with PBKDF2 with the `EMS || SEED` as password and other parameters that decide the structure of the split as salt.
 If `SEED` is not kept secret, then an adversary that already knows `EMS`, can use it to guess the structure of the split i.e. how many shares each group has.
+Also when a codec is used that needs some random data, like diceware, the correctness of the passphrase can be proven if one knows the `SEED`.
+Treat is as confidential as the secret and the passphrase.

+All data supplied to this program on standard input should be treated as highly confidential. `SEED` should be destroyed after a single use

 The first `XofY` reflects the distribution of shares in the first group.
 The second `XofY` reflects the distribution of shares in the second group.